-Quarterly ground water (deep wells supplying drinking water to the plant and selected offsite locations) samples were collected from four indicator locations (only one is required by VYNPS ODCM) and one control location during 2013.
-In 1999, WG-14 (PBS Well) another on-site well location was added to the program.
+Quarterly ground water (deep wells supplying drinking water to the plant and selected offsite locations) samples were collected from four indicator locations (only one is required by VYNPS ODCM) and one control location during 2014.
+In 1999, WG-14 (PSB Well) another on-site well location was added to the program.
 In July 2012, WG-15 (Southwest Well) was added to the ODCM as a quarterly sample location.
-Table 5.1 and Figure 6.9 show that gross-beta measurements were positive in 14 out of 14 indicator samples and in 3 out of 4 control samples.
+Table 5.1 and Figure 6.9 show that gross-beta measurements were positive in 15 out of 16 indicator samples and in 4 out of 4 control samples.
 The beta activity is due to naturally-occurring radionuclides in the water.
-The levels at all sampling locations, including the higher levels at station WG-13, were consistent with those detected in previous years.
-Naturally occurring Ra-226 was also detected in five samples and is naturally-occurring.
-No other gamma-emitting radionuclides or tritium were detected in any of the samples.
+The levels at all sampling locations, including the higher levels at station WG-15, were consistent with those detected in previous years.
+No gamma-emitting radionuclides or tritium were detected in any of the samples.